-Getting rid of the paper log books: $42
+Getting rid of the paper logbooks: $42

 Lower Cost Units

 Now, it is also important to note that the FMCSA has not recommended general prices.
 In the past, the prices of ELD devices were not reasonable.

 Decreased costs of fuel

-#1 Regulatory Compliance made Simple
+Regulatory Compliance Made Simple

-Lowered Crash Rates.
+Lowered Crash Rates

-What Type of Device You Need
+2. What Type of Device Do You need?